Social comparison theory: Theoretical advances

 Since its inception, the initial framework has undergone several advances.
-Key among these are developments in understanding the motivations that underlie social comparisons, and the particular types of social comparisons that are made.
+Key among these are developments in understanding the motivations that underlie social comparisons and the particular types of social comparisons that are made.
 Motives that are relevant to social comparison include self-enhancement, maintenance of a positive self-evaluation, components of attributions and validation, and the avoidance of closure.
 While there have been changes in Festinger's original concept, many fundamental aspects remain, including the prevalence of the tendency towards social comparison and the general process that is social comparison.

 Compare and contrast self-evaluation to self-enhancement

 According to Thorton and Arrowood, self-evaluation is one of the functions of social comparison.
 This is one process that underlies how an individual engages in social comparison.
 Each individual's specific goals will influence how they engage in social comparison.
-For self-evaluation, people tend to choose a comparison target that is similar to themselves.
+For self-evaluation, people tend to choose a similar comparison target.
 Specifically, they are most interested in choosing a target who shares some distinctive characteristic with themselves.
 They also think that knowing the truth about themselves is salutary.
 Research suggests that most people believe that choosing a similar target helps ensure the accuracy of the self-evaluation.
-However, individuals do not always act as unbiased self-evaluators, and accurate self-evaluations may not be the primary goal of social comparison.
+However, individuals do not always act as unbiased self-evaluators and accurate self-evaluations may not be the primary goal of social comparison.
 There have been many studies and they have shown that American women tend to be dissatisfied with their looks, they either rate themselves "too plain, old, pimply, fat, hairy, tall" and so much more.
-Women are much more sensitive than men especially with it having to do with their physical appearance.
+Women are much more sensitive than men, especially with it having to do with their physical appearance.
 Due to media digitally altering women's appearance from the width of their torso or arms to the softness of their complexion creates the ideal that thin and flawless is the only acceptable way to look.
 This leads to diet culture, excessive exercise, and had led to many eating disorders.
 This form of social comparison can cause harm and can affect the development of the way someone sees themselves.